Sunil Das

+He was the founder member of Society of Contemporary Artists.

 Early life and background

-Sunil Das was born in Calcutta now Kolkata, India.
+Sunil Das was born in Calcutta, Kolkata, India.

-He joined the Government College of Art & Craft, Kolkata in 1955, then won a French Government Scholarship to study at the École des Beaux-Arts in Paris.
-He died in 2015.
+He joined the Government College of Art & Craft, Kolkata in 1955, then won a French Government scholarship to study at the École des Beaux-Arts in Paris.

+Das is the only Indian to receive the prestigious Shiromani Kala Puraskar for his artistic excellence while studying for his undergraduate degree at the Government College of Art and Craft, Kolkata.